chipsalliance/chisel/docs/src/explanations/dpi.md

 * A `Bundle` is lowered to a packed struct.
 * Integer values are lowered into two-state SystemVerilog types.

-Here, passive means that the type contains no directioned fields.
+Here, passive means that the type contains no flipped or otherwise directioned fields.
-For more information, see [Bundles and Vecs](bundles-and-vecs).
+For example, a `Bundle` passed to DPI must not contain `Input` or `Output` members.

+The 8-, 16-, 32-, and 64-bit forms use SystemVerilog's `byte`, `shortint`,
-Small integer types must be compatible with C types and arguments are passed by value.
+`int`, and `longint` types and are passed by value using the corresponding simulator DPI scalar types.
 Users are required to use the specific integer widths shown in the table below.
 Large integers are lowered to packed `bit` vectors and passed by pointer using `svBitVecVal`.